daveking63/HICSS-Evolution/README.md

 <h3>Data Sources</h3>

 The overall analysis was divided into two parts -- analysis of the changing structure and participation and text analysis of the changing content.
-While a number of formats were employed over the 2 year duration of the project,  data for both parts is provided in two files that are available for download from this repository.
-The first of these files -- <em>HICSS Conference Proceedings TOCs -1968-2017.zip</em> --contains the refined (scraped and cleaned) data in their original coded format.
+While a number of formats were employed over the 2 year duration of the project,  two formats were eventually used to construct the data samples used in the final analyses.
+Both of these samples are available for download from this repository.

+The first of the samples is contained in the zipfile labeled <em>HICSS Conference Proceedings TOCs -1968-2017.zip</em>.
+This file is actually a collection of text files -- one for each of the 50 conference years.
+Actually, there are only 45 files because proceedings could not be located for 5 of the years including 1975, 1976, 1979, 1989, and 1991.
+The following segment from the file for 1977 illustrates the structure of the content for each file:

+content of each of the files is illustrated below for a segment of the entries for 1977

+--contains the refined (scraped and cleaned) data in their original coded format.
 The second of the files is an Excel spreadsheet -- <em>Trk-MiniT-Pap-Authors.xlsx</em> -- that not only contains the same refined data in row format (see the worksheet entitled "Details-Trk-MT-PAP-Authors") but also a number of other worksheets providing the initial analysis of the structure and authors.
 Either format can be used to perform additional analysis.

 <h3>Changing Structure and Participation</h3>